SujitKar1195/Spoor/README.md

 ## How to Use:
 1. **Signup/Login:**
-    - Visit the [BGoalWays Website](https://b-goal-ways.vercel.app/) to the signup page to create an account.
+    - Visit the [BGoAlways](https://b-goal-ways.vercel.app/) to the signup page to create an account.
     - Once registered, log in using your credentials to access your account.

 2. **Add a Task:**